 Catherine is a mother of four children who are all under the age of 14 and in primary education, she last saw her sister Caroline when Caroline was just 8 years old.
 Ten years of sibling separation have come to an end, now that Catherine has been able to foster her 18-year old sister Caroline, who was previously living in the Mbeere Orphanage.

 Catherine works hard in fumigation and cleaning services to support her family.
 However, with a grant provided by your generous donations, she is soon to start-up an exciting new business of selling second hand curtains in Kibera.
 Catherine is very much looking forward to a new venture which will enable her to self-sufficiently support the family members within her care.
+(Update: photo of Catherine in her new curtain selling business!).

 With your generous donations, Caroline and Catherine have been reunited in a loving and thriving family environment.
 Caroline continues to be financially supported through secondary education and now she also benefits from a stable, familial relationship with her sister and her nieces and nephews.
-Catherine is very grateful for the emergency welfare and support that she and her sister and children are receiving during the COVID-19 pandemic as they are unable to work due to the restrictions currently in place (pictured with a month’s supply of food and essentials).
+Catherine is very grateful for the emergency welfare and support that she and her sister and children are receiving during the COVID-19 pandemic as they are unable to work due to the restrictions currently in place (pictured above with a month’s supply of food and essentials).
 With your help and generosity we can continue to do this, thank you.

 With thanks to volunteer copywriter Lucy Farrell, who kindly gave her time to tell Catherine and Carolines’s story.